-It would be to make sure to reach out to other women, see what they're all doing, and learn from one another.
-There are a lot of places to network and build up a community and culture of women so I would encourage getting involved in those conversations.
+I recommend reaching out to other women, seeing what everyone's doing, and learning from one another.
+There are a lot of places to network and build up a community and culture of women, so I encourage getting involved in those conversations.